10 Common Skincare Mistakes and How to Avoid Them

 Not all skincare products are suitable for everyone.
 Using products that don’t match your skin type can lead to excessive dryness, oiliness, or breakouts.

-Identify your skin type—oily, dry, combination, or sensitive—and choose products specifically designed for10 your needs.
-If you’re unsure, consult a dermatologist or try a gentle, fragrance-free routine to see what works best.
+How to Avoid It: Identify your skin type—oily, dry, combination, or sensitive—and choose products specifically designed for your needs.
+If you’re unsure, consult a dermatologist or start with a gentle, fragrance-free routine to see what works best.

 5. Applying Skincare Products in the Wrong Order